Building the glorious church

 Our Pastor

-The most precious gift in Quissico’s life is his wife Fatima, son Helton and daughter Vania.
-One of his favorite Scripture verses is Philippians 4:13: “I can do all things through [Christ] who strengthens me.”.
+The greatest joy for Quissico is his wife Fatima, son Helton and daughter Vania.
+One of his favorite Scriptures is Philippians 4:13: “I can do all things through Christ who strengthens me.”

 Historic church in Flatbush